Radikaa Sarathkumar

 Radikaa Sarathkumar (/rɑːðɪkɑː/) is an Indian actress, film producer, film director and politician who works predominantly in Tamil and Telugu cinema, TV serials and web series as well as in Hindi, Malayalam and Kannada films.
 She is a recipient of a National Film Award, two Nandi Awards, three Tamil Nadu State Film Awards and six Filmfare Award South.

 Personal life

 Radikaa is the daughter of actor M. R. Radha and Geetha.
-Her father is a Telugu from Chennai and her mother is a Tamil from Sri Lanka, native of Wennappuwa.
+Her father is a Telugu from Chennai and her mother is a Sinhalese from Sri Lanka, native of Wennappuwa.
 Radikaa did her education in India, Sri Lanka and a course in London, which she discontinued.
 She has a younger sister Nirosha, who is also an actress and two younger brothers, Raju and Mohan.
 She also has two half-brothers Radha Ravi and M. R. R. Vasu.

 Radikaa married actor Sarathkumar on 4 February 2001.
 They had been friends before their marriage and had been paired in two films: Namma Annachi (1994) and Suryavamsam (1997).
-The couple has a son named Rahhul born in 2004.
-Radikaa has a daughter Rayane born in 1992.
+The couple has a son named Rahul born in 2004.

+Radikaa also has a daughter, Rayanne born in 1992, from her second husband, Richard Hardy.
+Rayanne married cricketer Abhimanyu Mithun in 2016.
+Radikaa has a grandson and a granddaughter.